arbasha/InvoiceApp/README.md

 ## Usage
 Please read the usage_guide.doc file in docs folder for setup and how to do stuff in application
+## config.properties
+Please have a look @ config.properties file for all configuration details with respect to application workingness
-### Get Started by importing this as a java project in an IDE and export it as "runnable jar" file.
+#### Get Started by importing this as a java project in Eclipse IDE and then export it as "runnable jar" file.
 Double Click on the exported jar, you will see something like:

 ![ScreenShot](https://cloud.githubusercontent.com/assets/22431218/18817800/90bb8c2a-8387-11e6-90f8-3f1aeb300f78.PNG)